Luna Kafé e-zine Luna Kafé article

 Moon In June

 For anyone not familiar with the band - named after a William Burroughs novel - here is the story in brief: Formed in Canterbury, Kent, England in August 1966 by Daevid Allen (later Gong and solo artist), Kevin Ayers (later his own Whole World band and solo artist), Mike Ratledge and the aforementioned Wyatt.
 The band finally folded in 1980, I believe, without any of the original members left.
 Different line-ups have included Andy Summers (later of Police fame), Elton Dean (well known and respected jazz sax player) and Allan Holdsworth (guitarist extraordinaire) among a host of others.
-At the beginning their music was a blend of pop, rock, soul, jazz and psychedelia with quirky and funny lyrics, what later has been known as Canterbury music.
+At the beginning, their music was a blend of pop, rock, soul, jazz and psychedelia with quirky and funny lyrics, the beginning of and characteristics of what later has been known as the Canterburyscene.
 Soft Machine was among the most important pioneers of the British psychedelic underground movement along with Pink Floyd and the Move in 1966 and 67.
-Later the band turned more and more into a jazz-rock and pure jazz outfit.
-For further information about Soft Machine, check out the excellent Calyx web site of Canterbury music, or an article in the English MOJO music magazine of this very moon.
+Later the band turned more and more into a jazz-rock and pure jazz, even fusion, outfit.
+For further information about Soft Machine, check out the excellent Calyx web site about the Canterbury scene, or an article in the English MOJO music magazine of this very moon.

 I can still remember